There’s one thing no one can do without in their kitchen, and that’s a good broth.

 These vegetables will give your broth a savory, rich taste.
 In addition to this, you can add some Italian seasonings, rosemary, bay leaf, thyme, or pepper as you sauté the vegetables to allow the flavors to infuse well.

-When it comes to using the vegetable broth as a substitute, you can substitute every cup of beef broth with your vegetable broth on a 1 to 1 ratio, and you will be good to go.
+When it comes to using the vegetable broth as a substitute, you can substitute every cup of beef broth with your vegetable broth on a 1 to 1 ratio.
+This makes the food taste very good.

-And if you want to add an unexpected twist to your dish, you can add a bit of hatcho miso to your broth (we are an Asian cuisine blog after all, just wanted to throw it in there, but it’s really delicious!).
+IF you want to add an unexpected twist to your dish, you can add a bit of miso to your broth (we are an Asian cuisine blog after all, just wanted to throw it in there, but it’s really delicious!).

 Vegan mushroom broth beef both substitute

 - 1 yellow onion